 The Grave Creek fish abundance section is the only section in the U.S. portion of Lake Koocanusa.
-It is located just upstream of Clarence Creek and has varied from 190 m to 220 m in length.
+It is located just upstream of Clarence Creek and has varied from 190m to 220m in length.
 It is a relatively stable section but has been affected periodically by high flows and beaver activity.
 We have electrofished this section annually since 1997 (Table 3).
 Redd counts increased dramatically in this tributary since 1997 (Table 16), but densities of juveniles have not shown similar results.
+The 2012 population estimate and density of juvenile bull trout in this section was lowest on record, although density recovered in 2013.

 Table 3.
-Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Grave Creek, 1997 - 2008.
+Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Grave Creek, 1997 - 2017.